-With the holidays comes a lot of different problems related to stress and anxiety.
+With the holidays can come a lot of different problems related to stress and anxiety for a newly separated or divorced person.
 These issues can pop up during this time for a number of reasons.

 For one, you may be worried about meeting up with your family.
 Or maybe the anxiety and stress that comes with gift-giving could be getting to you.